We earn commissions from brands listed on this site, which influences how listings are presented.

 This financial data is reported to credit bureaus like Dun & Bradstreet, Equifax, and Experian.
 When a lender wants to assess a loan applicant's risk (risk being defined as how likely it is that this applicant will be able to repay the loan), it will look at one or more of these credit profiles.
 The lender may reject the application if the credit score is low or the report has derogatory marks.

-Some lenders also look at the business owner's credit history and scores since the owner is ultimately responsible for paying back the loan.
+Many lenders also review the owner’s personal credit and may require a personal guarantee.
+Weak personal scores can limit options or raise costs, even if business revenues are steady.
 If your personal credit score is low, this may prevent you from qualifying for best business loan lenders with low interest rates.

 Fortunately, there are small business loans for poor credit.